ospfranco/ospfranco.github.io/_posts/2024-09-23-make mise installed tools globally available for gui tools.md

 # Create a Symlink to the Entire Node.js Directory

-Instead of symlinking only npm, I symlink the entire directory where Node.js (and its bundled npm) is installed.
-Here's how:
+Instead of symlinking only `npm`, let's symlink the entire directory where Node.js (and its bundled `npm`) is installed.

-Find the npm directory: First, find where npm is installed.
+First, find where npm is installed.
 If you installed Node.js with mise, npm is likely installed alongside it in a specific directory:

 ```sh
 which npm